liquidapps-io/docs/docs/dsps/packages.md

 export DSP_ENDPOINT=https://acme-dsp.com
 # package json uri is the link to your package's information, this is customizable without a required syntax
 export PACKAGE_JSON_URI=https://acme-dsp.com/package1.dsp-package.json
+# The annual inflation rate of the DAPP token may be tuned by the community.
+This is done by DSP's specifying a desired inflation rate during package registration.
+All existing packages default to the original annual inflation rate of 2.71%
+export ANNUAL_INFLATION=2.71

 cd $(readlink -f `which setup-dsp` | xargs dirname)/../.. zeus register dapp-service-provider-package \